For students entering in August

 More information about staying overnight in Fred Brown Residence Hall can be found here.

-Student accommodations for the night of your orientation session in Fred Brown Residence Hall are included in the Orientation Program fee.
+Student overnight accommodations during orientation are in Fred Brown Residence Hall, which is included in the Orientation Program Fee.
 If you plan to arrive on campus for orientation the day before your session begins, you will be responsible for the cost associated with staying the additional night.
 See “Early Arrival” below.
 Students will be provided a pillow, blanket, washcloth, and towel.
 Please plan to bring bed sheets (full-size bed) for use during orientation.

 Parents & Guests

 Limited space is available in campus residence halls for parents and guests to stay overnight.
 The per-person cost for overnight accommodations is NOT included in the Orientation Program Fee.
-Family and guests overnight housing fee will be released in January 2016, along with accommodation details.
+Family and guests overnight housing fee is $33 per guest for a shared room (roommate in Brown Hall or shared bathroom in Vol Hall) or $40 per guest for a private room (no roommate in Brown Hall or private bathroom in Vol Hall).
 This additional cost is payable when registering for orientation online.
 Guests staying on campus will be provided a pillow, blanket, washcloth, and towel.
 Please plan to bring bed sheets (full-size bed) for use during orientation.

 Payment is due at the time of check in in the form of Visa, MasterCard, or personal check.